aimms/how-to/Articles/298/298-use-flickr-api.rst

 ---------------------------------------------

 The Flickr API also allows you to search for photos using tags with the `flickr.photos.search method <https://www.flickr.com/services/api/flickr.photos.search.html>`_ .

-It'll then send you back a list of photos identified by those tags with all the IDs you need to recreate their url.
+It will then send you back a list of photos identified by those tags with all the IDs you need to recreate their URL.
-And by mapping into aimms these data and making a get request to the newly created urls, you can get the photos.
+And by mapping the data into AIMMS and making a GET request to the newly created URLs, you can get the photos.
 You will find the related code in the example project.

 .. note::